 You can easily grab directions to Pearl Harbor on Google maps.

 If you want to visit from other islands such as Maui to Pearl Harbor, Kona to Pearl Harbor, or Kauai to Pearl Harbor, you will need to book an interisland flight to Oahu.

 The museums (“Attack Gallery” and the “Road to War”), theater, and boat to the USS Arizona are located near the main entrance area.
 (This is the free area.)
 The USS Bowfin Submarine Museum are located in the main area as well.
 (Accessed at an additional cost.)

 The Battleship Missouri Memorial is another ship that you can tour but you will need to board the boat to the USS Arizona and the boat will have a stop specifically for the USS Missouri.
 (This is also an additional cost.)

-Exhibits and Museums
+1. Exhibits and Free Pearl Harbor Museums